theblockstalk/upgradeable-proxy/README.md

 # Upgradeable Proxy

 This repository tests the proxy upgradeability mechanism.
-It is a simplified version of the system being used by the [AragonOS](https://github.com/aragon/aragonOS) and [ZepplinOS](https://github.com/zeppelinos/core) system.
+It is a simplified version of the system being used by the [AragonOS](https://github.com/aragon/aragonOS), [Level K](https://github.com/levelkdev/master-storage) and [ZepplinOS](https://github.com/zeppelinos/core) systems.
 The core upgradeability mechanism has been copied and a few features have been removed.

 The results of tests will be summarised here.
 The contributions of this repository are made for general knowledge only.
 No contributors are to be held liable for any damages occurred from using code or information from this repository.
 Do your own thorough testing before deploying any upgradeable smart contract mechanisms.